Skip to content

 ”Template not found” errors

-• Verify template ID is correct
+• Verify the checklist_id is correct (32-character UUID, no hyphens)

-• Check template isn’t archived
+• Check the template isn’t archived or in draft mode

-• Ensure you have permission to launch
+• Confirm you have launch permission for that template

 Kick-off form validation failures